Venue: Frink Room (Elisabeth) - Endeavour House. View directions

 DECLARATIONS OF PERSONAL SITE VISITS

-It was resolved that the Minutes of the meeting from the 19 December 2018 were confirmed and signed as a true record.
+That the minutes of the meeting held on 8 November 2023 were confirmed and signed as a correct record.

 TO RECEIVE NOTIFICATION OF PETITIONS IN ACCORDANCE WITH THE COUNCIL'S PETITION SCHEME